Places

 Dreaming About a Mountain Peak: Meaning, Psychology & Symbolism

-Dreaming of a mountain peak often symbolizes achievement and personal growth.
+Dreaming of a mountain peak often reflects personal growth or challenges in your life.

 Written by: DreamMeaning Editorial Team